papagiannakis/Elements/Elements/extensions/Shadows/README.md

 ## 5. Tests

-This extension includes a  unit test to ensure the core shader component functionality is working as expected.
-The test is located in the `tests/` directory.
+This extension includes unit tests to ensure the core shader component functionality is working as expected.
+The tests are located in the `tests/` directory.

 ### Running the Tests